Conditioning LLMs to Generate Code-Switched Text

 \section{Parallel Data Creation}

 In this work we present a novel approach to generate code-switched text from monolingual sentences.
-As a first step, we create a synthetic parallel corpus from an initial set of English-Spanish CS sentences with their English monolingual equivalents, generated by the Command R model~\citep{cohere_for_ai_2024}.
-We exploit the fact that LLMs struggle to generate CS text given a monolingual sentence, but are able to more reliably convert a CS sentence to its corresponding monolingual version, especially when the target language is English.
+As a first step, we create a synthetic parallel corpus from an initial set of English-Spanish CS sentences from the LINCE benchmark~\citeplanguageresource{aguilar-etal-2020-lince} with their English monolingual equivalents, generated by the Command R model~\citeplanguageresource{cohere_for_ai_2024}.
+We exploit the fact that LLMs struggle to generate CS text given a monolingual sentence (c.f.
+Section \ref{sec:qual-eval}), but are able to more reliably convert a CS sentence to its corresponding monolingual version, especially when the target language is English.
 After having created this pseudo-parallel corpus, we use it to fine-tune LLMs on the task of conditional code-switching generation, presented in Section \ref{sec:mono-cs}.